mrazomej/phd/docs/src/chapter_03/section_04_minimal_model.md

 binding site when the repressor is bound, decreasing the likelihood of having a transcription event.
-As with many important macromolecules, we consider the repressor to be allosteric, meaning that it can exist in two conformations, one in which the repressor is able to bind to the specific binding site (active state) and one in which it cannot bind the specific binding site (inactive state).
-The environmental signaling occurs via passive import of an extracellular inducer that binds the repressor, shifting the equilibrium between the two conformations of the repressor [@Razo-Mejia2018].
-In previous work we have extensively characterized the mean response of this circuit under different conditions using equilibrium based models [@Phillips2019].
-Here we build upon these models to characterize the full distribution of gene expression with parameters such as repressor copy number and its affinity for the DNA being systematically varied.
+As with many important macromolecules, we consider the repressor to be allosteric, meaning that it can exist in two conformations, one in which the repressor can bind to the specific binding site (active state) and one in which it cannot bind the specific binding site (inactive state).
+The environmental signaling occurs via the passive import of an extracellular inducer that binds the repressor, shifting the equilibrium between the two conformations of the repressor [@Razo-Mejia2018].
+In previous work, we have extensively characterized the mean response of this circuit under different conditions using equilibrium-based models [@Phillips2019].
+Here we build upon these models to characterize the entire distribution of gene expression with parameters such as repressor copy number and its affinity for systematically varied DNA.

 As the copy number of molecular species is a discrete quantity, chemical master equations have emerged as a useful tool to model their inherent probability distribution [@Sanchez2013].
-In [@Fig:ch3_fig02](A) we show the minimal model and the necessary set of parameters needed to compute the full distribution of mRNA and its protein gene product.
+In [@Fig:ch3_fig02](A), we show the minimal model and the necessary set of parameters needed to compute the full distribution of mRNA and its protein gene product.
 Specifically, we assume a three-state model where the promoter can be found in a 1) transcriptionally active state ($A$